Lavrentiy Beria

-After Stalin's death in March 1953, Beria became First Deputy Chairman of the Council of Ministers and head of the Ministry of Internal Affairs.
-In this dual capacity, he formed a troika with Georgy Malenkov and Vyacheslav Molotov that briefly led the country in Stalin's place.
-A coup d'état by Nikita Khrushchev, with help from Marshal of the Soviet Union Georgy Zhukov, removed Beria from power in June 1953.
-After being arrested, he was tried for treason and other offenses, sentenced to death, and executed on 23 December 1953.
-During his trial, and after his death, numerous allegations arose that Beria had been a serial rapist and serial killer.
+After Stalin's death in March 1953, Beria became head of the Ministry of Internal Affairs and a First Deputy Chairman of the Council of Ministers.
+He also formed a troika alongside Georgy Malenkov and Vyacheslav Molotov which briefly led the country in Stalin's place.
+However, by June 1953, Beria was removed from power in a coup organized with the support of his colleagues in the Soviet leadership and Marshal Georgy Zhukov.
+He was arrested, tried for treason and other offenses, and ultimately executed on 23 December 1953.